Note: This is the recommended method of granting users access to a cluster.

-After we created a cluster in iMKE, it is time to connect to it.
-This is necessary to deploy and manage our applications.
+After you created a cluster in GKS, you need to connect to it to deploy and manage your applications.

-To find a cluster, we need to go to the detail view of the cluster.
-For that, we click on the entry
+To find your cluster, go to the detail view of the cluster by clicking on the entry

-kubeconfig in Kubernetes jargon.
-This file contains all end points, certificates and other information about the cluster.
+kubeconfigfile.
+The file contains all end points, certificates, and other information about the cluster.
 The

-kubeconfig, we need to register it on the console.
+kubeconfig, you need to register it on the console.
 There are two ways to do this:

 kubectlby default tries to use the file